Skip to main content

 About Koizen

 The clearest reason to choose Koizen is category clarity.
 If the brief is Japanese cuisine in Gothenburg at a €€€ price level, Koizen fits that brief directly.
-It is also listed in the Michelin Guide Nordic Countries 2026 with Plate recognition, which gives it a confirmed external reference point without implying a star.
+It is also listed in the Michelin Guide Nordic Countries 2026 with Plate recognition, which gives it an external reference point without implying a star.

 A focused Japanese dinner for two beats a loose group plan

-Value depends on wanting Japanese cuisine, not unverified menu details
+Value depends on wanting Japanese cuisine

 That also matters for first-timers in Gothenburg.
 If there is only one dinner slot, Koizen is best chosen when Japanese cuisine is the desired direction.
 For repeat visitors, or for anyone specifically looking for a Japanese restaurant in Gothenburg with Michelin Guide Plate recognition, it is a sensible candidate within the €€€ band.